claclacla/Recipe-for-a-CQRS-ES-baked-with-Ruby-on-rails-Socket.io-and-Docker/README.md

         * Add a status property

 * Microservices:
+    * Add the service name after the "Execution time"
     * Add a cron service per component for checking the unparsed platform events
     * Add a cron service per component for checking the unparsed source data
     * Add services for changing the related components on update/delete